-The controller is connected to the PC via interface.
-In this operating mode, programs edited by the customer can be transmitted from PC to controller and back.
-In the REMOTE mode it is also possible to test single instructions or to test the motor run using the MiniLog-Comm communication software.
+In REMOTE mode the MCC-1 is connected to the PC via interface.

+In this operating mode, programs edited by the customer, can be transmitted from PC to controller and back.
+It is also possible to test single instructions or to test the motor run using the MiniLog-Comm communication software.